hopsoft/rails_standards/README.md

 This will ensure application stability.

 We recommend using [exact or tilde version specifiers](http://gembundler.com/v1.2/gemfile.html).
-When using tilde specifiers, be sure to include at least the major &amp; minor numbers.
+When using tilde specifiers, be sure to include at least the major & minor numbers.
 Here's an example.

 ```ruby